-b Enforcement
+Enforcement

 Enforcement of traffic laws plays a crucial role in maintaining and improving road safety.
 Significant resources are devoted to enforcing speed limits, the drink driving law, wearing of seatbelts and other safety related legislation such as inappropriate parking.
-The Tayside Road Safety Camera Partnership's safety cameras at five sites in Dundee have been a further tool in the enforcement strategy that has helped to reduce road casualties.
+Another tool in the enforcement strategy is the targeted deployment of safety cameras.
+There are currently three safety camera sites on the local road network in Dundee.
+These cameras are operated by the North Safety Camera Unit and are a further tool that has helped to reduce road casualties.

-c Education
+Education